An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Methods

 \subsection{Model Initialization}

 The parameters of neural net (e.g., weights and biases) are typically initialized by a uniform or normal distribution~\citep{narkhede2022review}.
 Inspired from our previous works \citep{Liu_pnas2024,liu2025ai}, the model performance can be further improved through an encoding generative modeling (EGM) initialization strategy.
 Specifically, an auxiliary pseudo-inverse encoder function $E$ is added to BGM to directly map the $X$ to the latent variable.
 Specifically, we desire that the distribution of $Z=E(V)$ should match the prior distribution of latent variable $Z$, which is a standard multivariate Gaussian distribution.
-The distribution match is achieved by adversarial training \citep{goodfellow2014generative}.
+The distribution match is achieved by adversarial training \citep{goodfellow2014generative,liu2021density}.
 By the encoding process, the high-dimensional covariates with unknown distribution are mapped to a low-dimensional latent space with a desired distribution.
 Both the latent variable $Z$ and model parameters in $G$ are initialized through the EGM process.
+After initialization, the encoder function $E$ is removed during model training process.